 Chase Freedom Cashback Bonus

-As mentioned, by signing up through my link you receive a $150 cashback bonus with no annual fee or other tricks.
-I use this same card, and in turn I will receive bonus points for referring you.
+By signing up through my link you receive a cashback bonus with no annual fee or other tricks.
+I use this same card, and in turn, I will receive bonus points for referring you.
 It’s a win-win!